 Sing, dance, and have fun!
 You might be surprised to hear that you are your child’s most important music teacher right now—and it doesn’t matter whether you think of yourself a great singer or dancer.
 Young children develop dispositions for certain behaviors, including learning to love music, by observing and imitating their loved ones.

 Children’s responses depend on their most dominant learning style and temperament as well as their age and developmental level.
 Some might follow the teacher right away.
 Many will simply want to watch and absorb, particularly in the first few weeks of class.
 Some might crawl or toddle around; others are stimulated by the music and respond more actively, running, jumping, or dancing.
 All are perfectly natural responses to the new, musically rich environment.
-Throughout the semester, your teacher will help you tune in to how your child learns best so you can support their music development in class and at home.
+Throughout the weeks, your teacher will help you tune in to how your child learns best so you can support their music development in class and at home.
 Feel free to ask if you have questions!

 Each class has between 6 and 12 registered children, plus their caregiver(s).

 If your child is sick, please keep them home and schedule a make-up class.
 Schedule online at our Make-Up Scheduler.
 Unlimited make-ups are offered as a courtesy to enrolled families and are available depending on class size on a first-come basis to actively enrolled families.
 Make-up classes expire at the end of the last active month of membership and do not carry over to future enrollments or transfer to siblings.